Fans Think Jordyn Woods Is Shading Ex-BFF Kylie Jenner With Her Latest Tweet

 “Man just @ da b–ch,” another follower chimed in.

 Woods and Jenner ended their friendship back in February after being seemingly joined at the hip for several years.
 The two became estranged after Woods was caught canoodling with Tristan Thompson.
-Thompson is the ex and baby daddy of Khloe Kardashian.
+Thompson is the ex of Khloe Kardashian.
 The outing was reportedly what broke Kardashian and Thompson up after three years together.
-Woods has also been on the outs with the entire Kardashian-Jenner family ever since.
+Woods has been on the outs with the entire Kardashian-Jenner family ever since.

 As previously reported by The Inquisitr, Jenner and Scott have recently decided to take a break from their relationship.
-The two have been together since 2017 and share a daughter together-Stormi, 1.
+The two have been together since 2017 and share a daughter together, Stormi, 1.

 While no one knows for sure why the couple has decided to part ways, rumors have begun to swirl that Jenner is wanting to get back with her ex, Tyga.
-The two were spotted with late at night at Tyga’s recording studio on Wednesday, October 2.
+The two were spotted late at night at Tyga’s recording studio on Wednesday, October 2.
 While fans of the former couple were convinced that the “Rack City” rapper and the Life of Kylie star were back on, Jenner quickly shut down the rumors on her own personal Twitter account.

 In her post, Jenner confirmed that she and Tyga did not go on a “2 am date” together.
 She also shared that she and Scott were focusing on their friendship and putting Stormi first.